 1 Picturing high dimensions

-High-dimensional data means that we have a large number of numeric features or variables, which can be considered as dimensions in a mathematical space.
+High-dimensional data means that we have a large number of features or variables, which can be considered as dimensions in a mathematical space.
 The variables can be different types, such as categorical or temporal, but the handling of these variables involves different techniques.
+Here we focus on primarily numeric variables, which might be considered as belonging to a Euclidean space where each observation is a vector and the distance between observations can be described by a distance metric.

 Three images, each with a hand or two hands, illustrating making shadows of a bird in flight, snail and dog.